culturestride/culturestride.github.io/_posts/2021-10-06-hack-chinese-review.md

 If you have any questions, feel free to follow me @kevinxhuang on Instagram with a DM.

 I’d like to share a big thank you to [Culturestride](https://culturestride.com/) for helping me connect with my native Chinese tutor Angela.
 She has been amazing at helping me with my Chinese language journey.

+### Culturestride x Hack Chinese Partnership
+Culturestride has teamed up with Hack Chinese to help Chinese learners across the world better achieve their language proficiency goals.

+Hack Chinese students receive unlimited free access to unfilled Practical classes (if you have taken at least one paid class in the last 30 days).

+Culturestride students receive XXX discounted subscriptions to Hack Chinese vocabulary software.